cockroachdb/docs/v23.1/alter-backup.md

 After an `ALTER BACKUP` statement successfully completes, subsequent [`BACKUP`](backup.html), [`RESTORE`](restore.html), and [`SHOW BACKUP`](show-backup.html) statements can use any of the existing or new KMS URIs to decrypt the backup.

-CockroachDB supports AWS and Google Cloud KMS keys.
+CockroachDB supports AWS, Azure, and Google Cloud KMS keys.
 For more detail on encrypted backups and restores, see [Take and Restore Encrypted Backups](take-and-restore-encrypted-backups.html).

 ## Synopsis